 The Transceiver Unit is located in the sonar room, close to the Hull Unit.
 One signal cable is used for communication with the Sonar Interface Unit in the wheelhouse.
-The transceiver performs the signal processing and the digital beamforming of the 128 transmitters and 128 receiver channels, which are located on the four identical transceiver boards.
+The transceiver performs the signal processing and the digital beamforming of the 256 transmitters and 256 receiver channels, which are located on the eight identical transceiver boards.

-The Hull Unit is designed to be lowered 1.0 meters below the ship's hull.
+The standard Hull Unit is designed to be lowered 1.2 meters below the ship's hull.
+(An optional hull unit will lower the transducer to 1,6 meters below the hull.)
 The transducer can also be lowered to any selectable middle position.
-Note that in case of voltage failure, the Hull Unit can be manually raised or lowered by means of a hand crank
+Note that in case of voltage failure, the Hull Unit can be manually raised or lowered by means of a hand crank.

-The spherical 128-elements transducer allows the sonar beam to to give full 360 degrees coverage of the water volume down to -60 degrees.
+The cylindrical 256-elements transducer allows the sonar beam to give full 360 degrees coverage of the water volume down to -60 degrees.